Lucky Drawing with Susan Shie. Class information.

 "Bon Taj Roulet Blues" ©Susan Shie 2016.
 I made this 14"h x 22"w drawing in my sketchbook for my The Blues assignment, for my Lucky Drawing 110 online class.
 I drew it with a blue brush marker, then started shading it with a blue Bic pen.
 I added yellow Inktense ink for the washed in color, and the marker washed a bit, too.
 Then I wrote on it and redid the lines with a black gel pen.
 The final touch was using a marker to color Bonnie Raitt's hair, and then use it again to put their tour date on Taj Mahal's guitar.
 Besides these two icons of The Blues, I added my son-in-law Mike in the lower left corner.
 (He can REALLY play the Blues!)
 I also added me in the top right corner, (but I never got any good at bar chords, so I can't play the blues at all!
 I love Bonnie Raitt's magnificent slide guitar style, and if I'd stayed with guitar, I might have tried that!)

 I’ll be making many posts daily to the Facebook group, and will do this in a combination of ways: photos of my own drawings, comments on students' drawings, and posts about other things that interest me.
 The other students and I will give positive feedback to you about your work that you post to the group, and the whole class group will participate in our discussions of our drawings and whatever else we want to talk about.
 My students tell me that I participate much more than the usual online teacher does.
 I wouldn't know, since I haven't taken an online class, just invented my own.
-Everyone's comments to others about their drawings must be supportive, never discouraging.
+Everyone's comments to others about their drawings must be supportive, never discouraging and never to give them advice to "fix" their drawing.
 Asking the artist questions about their drawing is fine, too.

 Besides giving you weekly assignments, I’ll give Special Events themes, too, and they are totally optional.
-And you can do daily drawing of your choice.
-All drawings and all deadlines are your choice to do, to bend around in another direction, or to not do.
-Students can upload their assignments and other drawings, and can give positive feedback to each other.
+And you can do extra drawings of your choice, too.
+All drawings and all deadlines are your choice to do, to bend around in another direction, or to not do. tudents can upload their assignments and other drawings, and can give positive feedback to each other.
 We’ll all share, and get to know each other, so everyone can feel comfortable together, in our own little art tribe.
 If you don't have time to do drawings at times, it's ok.
 Everyone works at their own pace in my classes.
 Some students post many drawings to the class, others show us few or even none.

 You need to have a smartphone, in order to take digital pix of your artworks and upload them to your album in the classroom.
 You also need to make photo images that show your drawings well, so we can see them right.
-I will give you needed personal help in learning how the FB private group albums work, whether you're working from a computer or a device.
+I can give you needed personal help in learning how the FB private group albums work, whether you're working from a computer or a device.
 But you need to have the device or computer to work with, to get your drawings on paper turned into digital images for the class to see.
 And I can help you learn to edit your photos, so they're well-lit, in focus, and cropped, for you to share them i the classroom.
+Just ask me, if you want help with taking and editing pix.

 Where aer my Keys? ©Susan Shie 2015